eterna2/MRCluster/README.md

 ```

 ##### Settings - reduce
-Specify the reduce function to be applied.
+First input specifies the reduce function to be applied.
+The second input (optional) specifies whether to write the result of each Reduce jobs to disk.
 This function is applied once in the `Mapper` and once in the `Reducer`.
 It is applied at the end of the `Mapper` execution, just before returning the mapped results to the master node.
 The function should take 2 variables representing the the values for the two key-value pairs.
 And returns a value representing the resultant value for the two key-value pairs.
 E.g. The following codes demonstrate the summing of the values for 2 key-value pairs - ['A',1] + ['A',1] = ['A',2]